peter-hanzo/pyspur/README.md

 2. **Create a .env file:**

    Create a `.env` file at the root of the project.
 You may use `.env.example` as a starting point.

-   If you plan to use third party model providers, you can add their API keys in .env file in this step, OR we also do this another way in step 5.
+   **If you plan to use third party model providers, please add their API keys in the .env file in this step**.

 3. **Start the docker services:**